symfony/symfony-docs/frontend/asset_mapper.rst

 .. note::

-    As described above, when you preload ``assets/app.js``, AssetMapper find all of the JavaScript files that it imports using a **relative** path and preloads those as well.
+    As described above, when you preload ``assets/app.js``, the AssetMapper component find all of the JavaScript files that it imports using a **relative** path and preloads those as well.
 However, it does not currently do this when you import "packages" (e.g. ``bootstrap``).
 These packages will already